De La Salle Santiago Zobel School: Saint La Salle Building

 The ground floor also once housed the offices of the Registrar, the Director, and the Grade School Principal.
 These offices have since been moved to the newly renovated Mutien-Marie Wiaux Building.
 At present, the newly renovated Deborah Decena Auditorium (or sometimes known as the Debbie Decena Auditorium), the auditorium, the Information Systems Office, the medical and dental clinics.
 Beside the Main Building is the newly built, state-of-the-art Our Lady of the Star Chapel where regular masses are held.
 Beside this chapel is the Parmenie, the new recollection facility.
-Currently, this floor houses the classrooms for Grade 5A to 5I, and 6A to 6D, Grades 5 and 6 Student Counseling Rooms, Elite & HS Robotics Rooms, Mimeographing Room, Special Filipino Room, Science and Technology Lobby, Debbie Decena Auditorium (DDA), the main Dental and Medical Clinic, and Hardin ng Batang Lasalyano.
+Currently, this floor also houses the classrooms for Grade 5A to 5I, and 6A to 6D, Grades 5 and 6 Student Counseling Rooms, Elite & HS Robotics Rooms, Mimeographing Room, Special Filipino Room, Science and Technology Lobby, Debbie Decena Auditorium (DDA), the main Dental and Medical Clinic, and Hardin ng Batang Lasalyano.

-On the second floor, one can find the classrooms for Grades 6E to 6I, 7A to 7J, 8A and the Grades 7 to 8 Student Counseling Rooms, the office of the School Counseling Head, the Faculty Room, the Subject Coordinators’ Office.
-On the third floor are classrooms for Grade 8B to 8I, 9A to 9I and 10A-10I, High School GEM Room, G9 and G10 Counseling Rooms, and two state-of-the-art computer laboratories.
+On the second floor, one can find the classrooms for Grades 6E to 6I, 7A to 7I, 8A and the Grades 7 to 8 Student Counseling Rooms, the office of the School Counseling Head, the Faculty Room, the Subject Coordinators’ Office.
+On the third floor are classrooms for Grade 8B to 8I, 9A to 9I and 10A-10I, High School GEM Room, G9 and G10 Counseling Rooms, and a state-of-the-art computer laboratory.
 Also found within the St. La Salle Building is a pocket garden, as well as a botanical garden at the rear end of the building.

-All classrooms in the Main building are air-conditioned, equipped with Smart TVs that have replaced the previous LCD projectors, and computers connected to the Internet via Wi-Fi.
-Over the academic years, the Main Building has undergone several renovations including new facilities, retrofitting, and upgrading of the old classrooms into more technology-supported learning centers to support the new blended learning programs implemented by the school.
-The classrooms were renovated in 3 phases starting AY 2013-2014 and ending in AY 2015-2016.
+All classrooms in the Main building are air-conditioned (previously, only the Fourth Year classrooms were air-conditioned until SY 2004-2005 when all classrooms were retrofitted), equipped with Smart TVs that have replaced the previous LCD projectors, and computers connected to the Internet via Wi-Fi.
+Over the academic years, the Main Building has undergone retrofitting and renovation of facilities and classrooms into more technology-enabled learning areas to support the modern blended learning programs implemented by the school.
+Most of the classrooms were renovated in 3 phases starting AY 2013-2014 and ending in AY 2015-2016.